 Jenny’s story: A simple, beautiful, and light urban Passivhaus

-Once the mechanical heat ventilation recovery (MHVR) controller and heating programmer had been set, and Jenny had resisted the urge to keep adjusting these, the temperature settled and has been remarkably steady throughout the house, hovering between 19 and 21 degrees celsius in the day, dropping to 17-18 degrees at night.
-She expects she will use her wood burner occasionally, but only for the coldest days or simply for cosiness.
+Once the mechanical heat ventilation recovery (MHVR) controller and heating programmer had been set, and Jenny had resisted the urge to keep adjusting these, the temperature settled and has been remarkably steady throughout the house, hovering between 19C and 21C in the day, and dropping to between 17C and 18C at night.
+She expects she will use her wood burner occasionally, but only for the coldest days.

-The house was shortlisted for the urban category of the 2016 UK Passivhaus Awards.
-Photography and film by Paul Samuel White.
+Jenny’s house was shortlisted for the urban category of the 2016 UK Passivhaus Awards.